Master of Science in Biomedical Informatics

 Core courses

-Core courses in the Master of Science in Biomedical Informatics program expose students to the practical applications and theoretical elements that impact health informatics.
+Core courses in the master in bioinformatics program expose students to the practical applications and theoretical elements that impact health informatics.
+Our graduates learn key skills for understanding, designing, and managing health information technology systems and projects, all of which will prepare them to excel in this field.
 Course offerings may change within an academic year.
 Students must choose five of the following core courses:

 Capstone Project